Roots Hall: Ground development (1960s)

 With the pitch issue dealt with, Southend could concentrate on the matter at hand: completing the ground.
 The west bank roof, originally set back from the pitch, was extended forwards to the touchline creating a double-barrel effect, while work also commenced on finishing the terracing.
 The job was finally finished in 1964, after all 72 steps of the giant south bank had been concreted.
 The east stand was extended in both directions so it ran the full length of the touchline in 1966, and around the same time the club installed floodlighting.
 Finally the ground was finished, and had its finest day in 1979, when a ground record 31,033 fans packed the Hall to watch Liverpool in action in the FA Cup.

-Recent work (1980s–present)
+Modernisation (1980s–2010s)

 By the mid-1980s, however, the club were struggling financially.
 In an effort to keep the club afloat, most of the south bank was sold off in 1988, and eventually the remainder was replaced in 1994 by a small two tiered all-seater stand, designed by then club chairman Vic Jobson.
 All this came after the west and east stands saw work in 1992, when the west bank was turned into an all-seated stand and the paddocks in the east had seating attached.
 The final stage of development at the Hall came in 1995, when the west stand roof was extended at either end to meet the south and north stands, with seating being installed in the north-west corner of the ground.

-Development since has been mainly concentrated on the ground's facilities, in recent years the club opened a new ticket office and club shop, replaced the old style turnstiles with modern electronic ones and extended executive accommodation at the rear of the east stand.
-A new digital scoreboard was also added to the north stand roof in November 2012.